IndieWebify Your Hugo Website

 When you post something on the web, it should belong to you, not a corporation.
 Too many companies have gone out of business and lost all of their users’ data.
 By joining the IndieWeb, your content stays yours and in your control.

 Yes, absolutely.
-I just couldn’t stop nodding my head in agreement as I read along.
+I couldn’t stop nodding my head in agreement as I read along.
 I want this site to be the primary place where my content exists.
-And I hope everyone spending time online, doing as basic a task as consuming content on social media and liking stuff there, should do so first primarily on a place he controls.
-Post on your website, syndicate it everywhere else1.
+And I hope everyone spending time online, doing as basic a task as consuming content on social media and liking stuff there, should do so first, primarily on a place he controls.
+Post on your website and syndicate it everywhere else.

-And it doesn’t take much to enable this.
-The steps I mention below can be incorporated on any platform you base your site on.
-Here I specifically jot down the steps I did for my site.
-It’s just a set of principles, many of them already W3C Recommendations.
+It doesn’t take much to enable this.
+The steps I mention below can be incorporated into any platform you base your site on.
+Here, I specifically jot down the steps I took for my site.
+It’s just a set of principles, many of which are already W3C Recommendations.

 Hugo Basics

-Hugo allows you to completely define how your website is structured and styled.
-It allows you to even define the behaviour of the pages across.
-Typically a user chooses a theme from a varied selection and lets it handle everything.
-However, you always have access to the theme files and the code — just some Go snippets spread across HTML pages, making it fairly simple to modify the same.
+Hugo allows you to completely define how your website is structured and styled, including the behaviour of the pages.
+Typically, a user chooses a theme from a varied selection and lets it handle everything.
+However, you always have access to the theme files and the code—just some Go snippets spread across HTML pages, making it fairly simple to modify the same.

-1. Familiarise yourself with your theme, typically present in /themes/
+- Familiarise yourself with your theme, typically present in

 Web Sign-in via IndieAuth